conesoft/nuget-all/README.md

 # nuget-all
-Meta Package for all the nuget Packages
+meta package for all major Conesoft Nuget libraries